-8.10.8 It is also important that major new developments help to mitigate any adverse impacts they may otherwise have on transport and travel.
+Rail for proposals which would increase traffic volumes upon trunk roads, classified roads, or railway level crossings (respectively).
+It is also important that major new developments help to mitigate any adverse impacts they may otherwise have on transport and travel.
 Transport Assessments are required to be prepared where any application would have significant transport implications (in line with DfT's Guidance on Transport Assessment March 2007), in consultation with the Highways Authority, so as to determine necessary mitigation measures.
 Where appropriate, S106 planning obligations, or any adopted Community Infrastructure Levy, will be used to ensure that such developments provide for related transport improvements and fund other appropriate mitigation measures.
+This may also require developers to fund any qualitative improvements required in relation to existing facilities and infrastructure as a direct result of increased patronage resulting from new development.
 Further details regarding potential access and sustainable transport requirements for individual site allocations will be considered in the Site Allocations DPD.